chrisdavis2110/Meshcore-Wardrive/README.md

 ## 🎯 How It Works

 1. The app connects to your MeshCore companion radio
-2. As you move, it sends ping messages on the #meshwar channel
 3. Repeaters that hear your ping respond with an echo
 4. The app records which repeaters responded and their signal quality
 5. Coverage is visualized as colored grid squares (~1.2km x 610m)